chenperfidelis/MonashCybersecurityBootCamp/13 - Project 1 - Elastic Stack/README.md

 | Web-3    | FileBeat 7.4.0 and MetricBeat 7.6.1 |

 These Beats allow us to collect the following information from each machine:
-- The `FileBeat` module collects log data and events whereas the `MetricBeat` module collects metrics and statistics, for example: CPU, memory and data related to services running on the server.
+- The `FileBeat` module detects changes to file system and collects log data and events whereas the `MetricBeat` module collects metrics and statistics, for example: CPU, memory and data related to services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the YAML (.yml) file to `/etc/ansible`.
+- Copy the YAML playbook (.yml) file to `/etc/ansible`.
 - Update the `/etc/ansible/host` file to include:
   ```
   [webservers]